leosac/access-control-web/doc/install-leosac-web.md

     yarn

-This should install all the needed dependencies from the packages.json and the bower.json.
+This should install all the needed dependencies from the packages.json.
 It is necessary for the application to run.

 ## Launch the application